Fellow Nomination and Application

 Q: What is the definition of “proficient in chemical engineering”?

-A: As defined by the AIChE Constitution, chemical engineering is the profession in which a knowledge of mathematics, chemistry, and other natural sciences gained by study, experience, and practice is applied with judgment to develop economic ways of using materials and energy for the benefit of mankind.
-To be proficient in chemical engineering a practitioner must be engaged in the profession for a sufficient period to demonstrate that he/she can apply chemical engineering skills to industrial applications and would typically have some budget authority, supervise or train other chemical engineers or those in related fields, or be responsible for approving the work of others.
+A: As defined by the AIChE Constitution, chemical engineering is the profession in which knowledge of mathematics, chemistry, and other natural sciences gained by study, experience, and practice is applied with judgment to develop economic ways of using materials and energy for the benefit of mankind.
+To be proficient in chemical engineering a practitioner must be engaged in the profession for a sufficient period to demonstrate that he/she can apply chemical engineering skills to industrial, research or academic applications.
+In industry this would typically mean that the applicant would have some budget authority or supervise or train other chemical engineers or those in related fields, or be responsible for approving the work of others.
+In academia or R&D this would mean that the applicant has achieved a relatively high level of expertise or has significant accomplishments in teaching or administration.